Cell Modules for Type $A$ Webs: Gram Determinants

-The relations that webs satisfy are given in terms of polynomials\footnote{This is true despite them appearing to be given as rational functions because the relations are in the form of $\gaussianquant{a}{b}$ which are all polynomials in $[2]$ and so defined (though possibly vanishing) in any given field} in $[2]$.
+\begin{remark} The importance of preserving the Gram determinant comes from having a view to the modular theory of webs.
+The relations that webs satisfy are given in terms of polynomials\footnote{Indeed, despite being written as rational functions they are in fact polynomials in $\delta$.
+This is because the relations all involve factors of the form $\gaussianquant{a}{b}$ which are all polynomials in $\delta$ (see \cref{sec:quantum}).
+This means the relations are well defined in any given field.} in $\delta$.
 Thus webs form a $\Z[\delta]$-spanning set for the category, and the basis constructed by Elias gives a $\Z[\delta]$ form.
 As such, given a suitable $p$-modular system (or rather, an $(\ell, p)$-modular system as in~\cite{martin_spencer_2021}), we can consider the modular representation theory of this category.

 Here, the cell modules are almost never simple, and the Gram determinant identifies this, vanishing when the cell module is not.
 Moreover there are filtrations of the cell modules that can be derived from the elementary divisors of the Gram matrix. \end{remark}